thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 ## Why are jQuery events useful?

 At first glance, it appears that jQuery's `on()` function is just than syntactic sugar for the DOM API's `addEventListener()` function.
-However, as we have seen in other parts of jQuery, its event system smooths over annoying and inconsistent cross-browser behavior.
+However, as we have seen in other parts of jQuery, the jQuery event system smooths over annoying and inconsistent cross-browser behavior.
 For example, the `focus` and `blur` events, as specified by the [World Wide Web Consortium](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium) (W3C), don't bubble.
 However, jQuery fixes this by defining cross-browser events named `focusin` and `focusout` that do.
 Only when you go back to handling events with vanilla JavaScript is it clear just how much work jQuery does under the hood to create a super pleasurable experience for web developers.

 #### 💪 Lesson Setup